Tuesday, September 12, 2017

 Wednesday, September 13, 2017

-VASD Program guest David Horvitz will lead RMCAD students on an exploratory adventure crafted to awaken your observational skills and abilities.
-Horvitz will share his playful and open-minded practice which celebrates being present and attentive in an environment, while simultaneously embracing nonsense and simplicity.
-This adventure is open to all RMCAD students who are interested in introducing chance, serendipity, and a bit of mischievousness into their creative experience and ideation.
+VASD Program guest David Horvitz led RMCAD students on an exploratory adventure crafted to awaken their observational skills and abilities.
+Horvitz shared his playful and open-minded practice which celebrates being present and attentive in an environment, while simultaneously embracing nonsense and simplicity.
+This adventure was open to all RMCAD students who are interested in introducing chance, serendipity, and a bit of mischievousness into their creative experience and ideation.

 Horvitz's SUGGESTED READING LIST